 Seriously, taste it before committing to it.

-Don’t just take my word for it.
-Because you may not like exactly what I like.
-Or your chips may be a bit dull and in need of a little pick me up.
-There’s nothing raw in a dry rub, so put your finger all up in that mix and taste it.
+Don’t just take my word for it, because you may not like exactly what I like.
+Or perhaps your chips may be a bit dull and in need of a little pick me up.
+There’s nothing raw in a dry rub, so there should be no reason not to taste it first.
+Just dip your finger all up in that mix and taste it.
 Or if you’re all sanitary (as you should if you are doing this professionally) then use a spoon.
-Then adjust the flavors.
+Then adjust the flavors as needed.

 How to make a Kettle Chip Bread Crumbs

-- Method 1: place the chips in your food processor and go to town (or at least pulse until they are of a breading consistency).
+- Method 1: place the chips in your food processor and pulse until they reach the consistency of breadcrumbs.

 - Method 2: place in a plastic bag and crush the heck out of them until you get the fine breadcrumb consistency.
 This method is quite therapeutic I might add.